-The Seymour and Esther Padnos College of Engineering and Computing offers undergraduate programs in engineering, computer science, information systems, and occupational safety and health management.
-Graduate programs are offered in engineering, medical and bioinformatics, and computer information systems.
+The Grand Valley State University (GVSU) Seymour & Esther Padnos College of Engineering & Computing (PCEC) offers undergraduate programs in computer information systems, engineering, and occupational safety and health management.
+Graduate programs are offered in computer information systems, engineering, and the professional sciences.
 The college also provides courses in support of non-engineering and computing students through a variety of minor programs.

 Specific information on the admission, curriculum, and graduation requirements can be found in each program section below.

 Why Choose the Padnos College of Engineering and Computing?

 The Padnos College of Engineering & Computing is proud to have received the Bronze Level Award from the American Society for Engineering Education for the 2019 ASEE Diversity Recognition Program.

 The Occupational Safety & Health Management department stepped up to assist with the current shortage of protective gear for medical workers by donating their stock of laboratory supplies.